zeyu93/WhatsApp-Zoom-clone/README.md

 SocketIO
-  -Using WebSocket to create bi-directional connection between server and client
+  -Using WebSocket to create bi-directional connection between server and client -Serve as a simple server for directing the webRTC signal and traffic as well

  ExpressJS
   -A simple HTTP server written in Express

 WebRTC
-  -In the works, for video calling between users
+  -Usiing simple-peer which signals stream and enables video calling between users.